 You can do online legal transcription, editing, and proofreading anywhere you have a secure internet connection and an Internet-capable computer outfitted with the proper software program.
 If you use a laptop and headphones, you can scope while traveling or somewhere other than home.
 Many scopists like to set up a home base where they do most of their work.

 Do I Need a Scopist Certification to Work as a Scopist?

 You will want high-quality training, such as that provided by the Internet Scoping School, as the foundation of your scoping career, but there is no certification required for scoping.

-It could be useful to begin by getting a legal transcription certification, which will help you develop your basic skills.
+It can be useful to begin by getting a legal transcription certification, which will help you develop your basic skills.
 You can then work as a certified legal transcriptionist, if you wish, providing income while you study scoping.
-However, it isn’t required to kickstart your scoping career.
+However, this isn’t required to kickstart your scoping career.
 Generally, completing a respected scoping training program will show court reporters you have the knowledge you need.

-And, of course, you will build upon your skills and reputation with each new client.
+And, of course, you will build upon your skills and reputation with each new client you serve well.

 What Is the Typical Salary of a Scopist?

 Typical scopist salaries vary depending on hours worked and turnaround time.

 Since most scopists are freelancers, how much you can earn depends on several factors:

 - How much time you have to spend on scoping jobs.